-Meet with a Semler Homes’ Sales Representative and price your home on a lot that you choose.
+Meet with a Semler Construction Sales Representative and price your home on a lot that you choose.

-Enter into a purchase agreement with Semler Homes that the Semler Homes’ sales representative prepares for you.
+Enter into a purchase agreement with Semler Construction that one of our sales representative prepares for you.

-Deposit earnest money with Semler Homes to start the process of drawing your custom building plans.
+Deposit earnest money with Semler Construction to start the process of drawing your custom building plans.

 Meet with the build team to review your plans and specs; also known as the pre-construction meeting.

-Semler Homes begins the process of permitting which can take up to 2-3 weeks depending on location.
+Semler Construction begins the process of permitting which can take up to 2-3 weeks depending on location.